Tara, Omsk Oblast: Administrative and municipal status

 Within the framework of administrative divisions, Tara serves as the administrative center of Tarsky District, even though it is not a part of it.
 As an administrative division, it is, together with two rural localities, incorporated separately as the town of oblast significance of Tara—an administrative unit with the status equal to that of the districts.
 As a municipal division, the town of oblast significance of Tara is incorporated within Tarsky Municipal District as Tara Urban Settlement.

 Economy

-In the first decade of the 2000s, Tara has somewhat revived economically after the general collapse of the 1990s.
+In the 2000s, Tara somewhat revived economically after the general collapse of the 1990s.
 The construction of an automobile bridge across the Irtysh River completed the Tomsk–Tara–Tobolsk highway, a northern parallel to the railway.
 It has made Tara much more accessible, while the exploration and exploitation of the Krapivinskoye Oilfield in the north of the oblast have led to increased tanker traffic to Omsk, as well as a construction of a small refinery.